mmcaulif/Cardio/README.md

 ## Installation
 > **NOTE**: Jax is a major requirement both internally and also for the agent implementations, the installation process will be updated soon to make a better distinction between setting up Cardio using Jax for GPU's, CPU's or TPU's.
-For now the default is CPU but feel free to use whichever.
+For now the default is CPU but feel free to use whichever version of Jax suits your environment by not installing the cpu requirements and manually installing the necessary Jax ecosystem libraries.

 Prerequisites:
 * Python == 3.10